ARM-software/arm-trusted-firmware/docs/porting-guide.rst

    SCP\_BL2U image identifier, used by BL1 to fetch an image descriptor corresponding to SCP\_BL2U.
-   NOTE: TF does not provide source code for this image.
+   NOTE: TF-A does not provide source code for this image.

 If the Non-Secure Firmware Updater ROM, NS\_BL1U is used, the following must also be defined: